TGenNorth/ISGPipeline/README.txt

 --------------------------------------------------------------------------------

 SNP calling -
-ISGPipeline uses several different methods for calling SNPs.
-SNP calling on input bam files will be done using GATK or SolSNP.
-If GATK is specified, then ISGPipeline will run the UnifiedGenotyper on each bam file.
+ISGPipeline will run the UnifiedGenotyper on each bam file.
 //TODO Explain how UnifiedGenotyper is run
-If GATK is not specified, then SolSNP will be run.
-//TODO explain SolSNP

 SNP calling on input sequence files will be done using MUMmer.

 coverage